 Not only that, but you may also want to ensure your life insurance can help pay for college.
 To do that you need to factor in the likely increases in tuition costs.

-You should have a personalized life insurance needs analysis.
+You should conduct a personalized life insurance needs analysis.
 This is often done with the help of an independent licensed insurance agent.
 A needs analysis explores your current financial situation and future financial needs to get a clear picture of your insurance needs.

 Both parents need to be covered by life insurance.
 In the case where both parents work, your household budget is based on both incomes.
 If one spouse dies, there will be funeral expenses and other settlement costs.
 In addition, the surviving spouse will lose the income provided by the dying spouse.